-Equifax, one of the three major credit bureaus, confirmed recently that up to 143 million customer records were breached in a hack that began in mid-May and continued through July of this year.
+Equifax, one of the three major credit bureaus, confirmed in late 2017 that approximately 145 million customer records were breached in a hack that began in mid-May and continued through July of that year.
 Compromised data reportedly included names, birth dates, Social Security numbers, driver license numbers and physical addresses, as well as some credit card numbers and dispute documents with personal identifying information.
-The intrusion was discovered on July 29; however, the full impact of the breach is still to be determined.
-Regions continues to monitor for new developments.
+In March 2018, the company announced it had confirmed another 2.4 million consumers had their names and partial driver's license information stolen during the 2017 incident.

-Equifax will communicate directly to customers whose credit card numbers or dispute documents with personal identifying information were compromised.
+Equifax has indicated it will continue to communicate directly with customers whose personal identifying information was compromised.
 In addition, the company has set up a program to help people determine if they were affected by the data breach.
 To learn if you were impacted, you may visit the dedicated Equifax website and their Potential Impact page or call their dedicated support center at 1-866-447-7559.

 Please remember that Regions uses the latest technology and sophisticated encryption methods to protect your accounts and personal information.
 We also closely monitor card activity to assist in identifying potential fraudulent activity on Regions-issued cards.
 Plus, keep in mind that your cards comes with the Visa® Zero Liability Policy to help protect you from unauthorized use.*